kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 The six tones of Cantonese can be remembered using the mnemonic 一碗半牛腩飯 (one and a half bowls of beef brisket rice).

 At a small cost in terms of the ability to distinguish tones visually, tone-marked jyutping reduces the amount of clutter and space between annotated Chinese characters.
-It provides a more natural reading experience for learning Cantonese and/or jyutping.
+It provides a more compact reading experience for learning Cantonese and/or jyutping.

 | ![A poem annotated with numbered jyutping.](/assets/images/jyutping-number-annotation.png) | ![A poem annotated with marked jyutping.](/assets/images/jyutping-tonemark-annotation.png) |
 |-|-|